pascalr/admin/docs/grant_application.md

 **8s - Advantage - Grocery list** _On voit le UI avec une liste d'épicerie générée automatiquement_

 ### Solution cooking

-Heda's robotic arm has a lot of potential to help you cook.
-It can fetch all the ingredients needed for a recipe and let you add as much as you are inspired.
-It can do some mixes.
-For example, it can mix some spices together.
-It can do many types of batter like pancake or cake batter.
-You give it milk and eggs, and it we make all the batter by itself.
-You don't have any milk for your pancakes?
-No worries.
-It can make some vegetable milk by itself.
-Just the right amount needed or more to drink.
-And when you're done cooking, you put the containers back on the shelf and it stores everything.

 **12s - (4s On voit le site internet, la sélection d'une recette, on voit quelqu'un appuyé sur le bouton Fetch dans le UI, 3s on voit les pots qui sont tous dans l'ordre sur la tablette d'accès, 5s on voit quelqu'un qui cuisine à l'oeil)**
 **8s - (on le voit en train de verser des quantités d'épices, on voit ensuite quelqu'un qui rajoute le mélange d'épices dans le plat)**